 Building on the resources of an ACCE-accredited undergraduate Construction Management program as well as extensive interaction with the construction industry’s most vibrant companies, the M.S. program offers 30 credits of coursework that can be completed in as little as one year for qualified students.
 The program is results-oriented, emphasizing the development of strong student competencies in financial and planning expertise for complex construction projects; optimizing change in the global marketplace; managing interdisciplinary teams; and research and problem-solving skills appropriate for executive level construction management responsibilities.

-Designed for current undergraduates or working professionals with degrees in architecture, construction management, engineering, business, or related areas, the M.S.
+Designed for recent undergraduates or working professionals with degrees in architecture, construction management, engineering, business, or related areas, the M.S.
 Construction Management program can be completed on a full-time or part-time basis with blended online and on-campus coursework on our main campus in Bristol, RI.
 An optional thesis is available for students who wish to complete research as part of the degree.